mehmetc/data_collector/README.md

 # DataCollector
-Convenience module to Extract, Transform and Load your data in a Pipeline.
+Convenience module to Extract, Transform and Load data in a Pipeline.
 The 'INPUT', 'OUTPUT' and 'FILTER' object will help you to read, transform and output your data.
-Support objects like CONFIG, LOG, ERROR, RULES.
-Will help you to write manageable rules to transform and log your data.
+Support objects like CONFIG, LOG, ERROR, RULES help you to write manageable rules to transform and log your data.
 Include the DataCollector::Core module into your application gives you access to these objects.
 ```ruby
 include DataCollector::Core
 ```
 Every object can be used on its own.

 #### Pipeline
 Allows you to create a simple pipeline of operations to process data.
 With a data pipeline, you can collect, process, and transform data, and then transfer it to various systems and applications.